by Allison Scott

 Fruit - 3/4 to 1 cup per person.
 When serving fresh fruit, stay away from bananas and fruits that will not keep well overnight.
 Melons can be cut and balled the night before and almost all berries can be rinsed and served the day of.
 White fruits when rinsed in a highly acidic fruit juice like orange juice, pineapple, or lemonade will reduce browning when stored overnight.
 Store fruits separately and mix together the day of for a fresh fruit salad or arrange on a platter.
 Keep in mind that trays will keep better than fruit salads.

 Salad - 1 cup per person.
 One head of lettuce will feed approximately 5 people.

 Rolls and Breads - 1 to 2 per guest

 Dessert - One piece of wedding cake per guest (do not include top tier in your count).
 You can decrease this number if you are having other desserts like pies and cupcakes.
 To pull off a dessert buffet, have a few trusted family bakers make some pies and other desserts to bring to your wedding.
 A dessert buffet will significantly help reduce the cost spent on your wedding cake.

-To convert your ounces of food to pounds, multiply the number of ounces you need times your number of guests then divide by 16 for pounds of food.
-For n/a beverages like iced tea and lemonade, plan on 16oz per person.
+To convert your ounces of food to pounds, multiply the number of ounces you need times your number of guests then divide by 16 for total pounds of food needed.
+For non-alcoholic beverages like iced tea and lemonade, plan on 16 ounces per person.
 Take into consideration that many people will be drinking alcohol and adjust as needed.
 To determine gallons, divide your ounces by 128.
 For tips on how to calculate alcohol, read

 Lastly, make adjustments for special guests! - Children will only eat half what an adult will eat.
 Don't forget to serve your vendors.
 Vendors such as your DJ and photographer will be there working for you all day.
 Be kind and include them when calculating the amount of food for your wedding reception.